-How to Prepare for the Holiday Season Without Going into Debt
+How To Prepare For The Holiday Season Without Going Into Debt

-Set a List Budget
+1. Set A Holiday List Budget

 To set your holiday spending budget, first look at your overall debts and income.
 You only want to spend what you can afford to pay off in full when your next credit card bill comes due.

 Once you’ve made a list of what you need to buy, assign a dollar amount to each item.
 If you know you only want to spend $20 on Uncle Phil’s gift this year, don’t splurge and buy him a $50 Bluetooth speaker.
 Stick to that budget!

 Don’t break your budget by buying for them anyway.
 Instead, let them know that your finances won’t allow you to exchange gifts with them this year.
-They might be relieved, too, that they won’t have to spend money on a gift for you.
+They might be relieved, too, as it means they won’t have to spend money on a gift for you.

-If you really want to get these relatives and friends something, consider homemade gifts or baking them cookies and other tasty treats.
+If you really want to get these relatives and friends something, consider DIY / homemade gifts or baking them cookies and other tasty treats.
 You might also buy them a few inexpensive lottery tickets.
 Just be careful not to break your budget with these extra items.